 - Indirect contact with an infected person, who may spread germs by touching or mouthing an object such as a toy, a doorknob, or a used tissue that is later touched by another person.
 The germs can cause infection when that person—who now has germs on their hands—touches their eyes, nose or mouth.
 Some germs can stay on countertops or toys for many hours.

 - Droplets transmission is very common.
 Germs in the nose and throat can spread through droplets when the infected person coughs or sneezes without a tissue to cover the mouth and nose.
 Droplets travel though the air and can reach another person who is close by (less than a metre away).
 These germs don’t stay in the air and don’t travel over long distances.

 - Airborne spread is much less common.
 This happens when germs stay in the air and are carried around on air currents.
 These germs can infect people who are not close to the infected person and may even be in a different room.
 Chickenpox and measles viruses spread this way.
 These germs are hard to control.
 The best way to protect your child is with vaccines against these infections.

 An adult can also spread germs from one child to another by indirect contact without realizing it.
 For example, if you’re changing a diaper or helping your child use the toilet or wiping your child’s nose, you may come into contact with germs.
 If you don’t wash your hands well afterward, you can pass these germs to another child.

 |Respiratory Infections (infections of the airway or lungs)|

 |Stomach flu (“gastro”)||

-* When giving ibuprofen be sure that your child drinks lots of fluid.
-Do not give ibuprofen to babies children under 6 months without first talking to your doctor.
+* When giving ibuprofen, be sure that your child drinks lots of fluid.
+Do not give ibuprofen if you are worried about dehydration.
+Do not give ibuprofen to babies under 6 months without first talking to your doctor.

 How can I protect my child?